RPI-ITWS/ITWS-2110-F24-martid13/lab6/README.md

     - <b>Law of Prägnanz: </b>Simplifying information helps users locate what they need efficiently.

   ### Implementation(s):
+- Reformat and slightly decrease sizing of editing section for better findability of more useful data, like the weather information and recipes.

 ## Accessible
   - ### My Website:
+    - One area I am not sure of is mobile performance.
+I believe bootstrap should take care of most of that, and that I the only images I am using are the ones loaded in from the APIs, as well as proper DOM loading order.
   - ### Relevant UX Law(s):
     - <b>Cognitive Load: </b>Reducing the mental effort required to interact with a system ensures accessibility.
     - <b>Working Memory: </b>Designing interfaces that don’t overwhelm short-term memory enhances accessibility.